Donald Trump, in George Stephanopoulos interview, says he’d accept foreign dirt on 2020 opponents

 “Someone comes up and says ‘hey, I have information on your opponent.’
 You call the FBI?” he said in a video clip posted Wednesday by ABC News.
 “Give me a break.
 Life doesn’t work like that.”

-He denied Mr. Stephanopoulos’s claim that taking information from foreigners constitutes interference in U.S. elections.
+He denied Mr. Stephanopoulos’s claim that taking information from foreigners constitutes collusion with their interference in U.S. elections.

 “It’s not an interference.
 They have information.
 I think I’d take it,” he said.